techwithgbenga/techwithgbenga/README.md

 ## About Me

 I’m a passionate full stack developer with a knack for building innovative, user-centric digital solutions.
-My journey spans developing high-quality projects—from exploring advanced Machine & Deep Learning techniques to collaborating on Web3 innovations and IoT initiatives.
+My journey spans developing high-quality projects from exploring advanced Machine & Deep Learning techniques to collaborating on Web3 innovations and IoT initiatives.
 I'm always eager to learn, grow, and partner with like-minded professionals.

 ---